 Bolts and screws are probably the most well-known connection techniques.
 However, a closer look at their details is necessary.
 Screws and bolts are differentiated as follows (see also Figure 18):

-— Bolts are used for assembling unthreaded components, with the aid of a nut;
+— Bolts are used for assembling unthreaded components, with the aid of a nut.

 — Screws are used in components which contain their own thread.
 The screw may even cut its own internal thread into them.